purescript/purescript/docs/source/intro.rst

 --output               Write the generated Javascript to the specified file --externs              Write a list of foreign imports declarations to the specified file in addition to generating Javascript output
 --runtime-type-checks  Generate simple runtime type checks for function arguments with simple types.
---tco                  Perform tail-call elimination on the generated Javascript.
+--no-tco               Turn off tail-call elimination.
 --no-prelude           Do not include the Prelude in the generated Javascript.
---magic-do             Overload the `do` keyword to inline calls to `bind` for the `Eff` monad, to generate more efficient code.
+--no-magic-do          Turn off optimizations which inline calls to `>>=` for the `Eff` monad.
+--no-opts              Disable all optimizations.
 --main                 Generate a call to `main` in the specified module after all other generated Javascript.
 Defaults to `Main` if the option is used but no value is provided.
 --module               If specified, any code which is not referenced transitively from this module will be removed.
 This argument can be used multiple times.
+--codegen              A list of modules for which Javascript and externs should be generated.
+This argument can be used multiple times.
 --browser-namespace    Specify the namespace that PureScript modules will be exported to when running in the browser.
+--verbose-errors       Generate verbose error messages

 Motivation
 ----------